MinusOneByTwelve/MiscStuff/README.md

-Stuff related To Machine Learning & Other Tech Customizations
+Stuff related To Training, Machine Learning & Other Tech Customizations